speechtherapy469/interspeech25-supplementary-material/docs/index.md

 ### Submitted to Interspeech 2025

 ## 1. Examples from our dataset
-Each example consists of an image and an audio file:
+Each example consists of the therapist's annotation file screenshot for a particular mispronunciation label in an audio file, and the corresponding audio snippet:
 <table style="width:100%; text-align:center;">
 <tr>
 <td style="width:50%;"><img src="example1.png" alt="Example 1" style="width:100%;"></td>